PacLII Home | Databases | WorldLII | Search | Feedback

 SENTENCE

-The Defendant Netani Cakacaka has pleaded guilty ve counts of the amended Information of the Director of Public Prosecutions as follows:
+The Defendant Netani Cakacaka has pleaded guilty on five counts of the amended Information of the Director of Public Prosecutions as follows:

 Statement of Offence